-How to eat figs on CreteHow to climbing on the fortress of Spinalonga on CreteHow to visit the Island of the Living Dead on CreteHow to walk above the gorge of Aradena on CreteHow to try Greek salad on CreteHow to walk through the ruins of Knossos Palace on CreteHow to dive from the catamaran in lake Kournas on Crete31 thing to doon Crete
+How to eat figs on CreteHow to climbing on the fortress of Spinalonga on CreteHow to visit the Island of the Living Dead on CreteHow to walk above the gorge of Aradena on CreteHow to try Greek salad on CreteHow to walk through the ruins of Knossos Palace on CreteHow to take a dip in the waterfall Richtis on Crete

 A former leper colony, this island has preserved only the ruins of a once-powerful fortress and abandoned houses of leprosy patients.

 Spinalonga Island was once part of the mainland, but soon the Venetians decided to separate the peninsula to create a separate and very fortified place to protect against attacks.